xin-huang/SeleDiff/README.md

 | rs1800407  | YRI      | CHS          | -4.67E-4       | 4.15E-4   | 0.730705  | 0.392655 |
 | rs1800407  | CEU      | CHS          | 0.001091       | 2.68E-4   | 3.733448  | 0.053333 |

-From the result, we can see the selection coefficient of rs12913832 in CEU is significantly higher than that in YRI or CHS, which indicates rs12913832 is under positive selection in CEU.
+From the result, we can see the selection coefficient coefficient of rs12913832 in CEU is significantly higher than that in YRI or CHS, which indicates rs12913832 is under positive selection in CEU.
 While the selection coefficient of rs1800407 in CEU is marginal significantly higher than that in YRI or CHS.

-When estimating selection differences in admixed populations, we have to correct for its admixed proportions from parental populations.
+When estimating selection coefficient differences in admixed populations, we have to correct for its admixed proportions from parental populations.
 In our example, ASW is an admixed population.
 We assume its parental populations are YRI and CEU.
 This information is stored in `examples/admixed_populations.tsv`.

-To estimate selection differences, we have to use `--admixed-population` to specify the information of admixed populations.
+To estimate selection coefficient differences, we have to use `--admixed-population` to specify the information of admixed populations.
 In the command line, we type

         java -jar SeleDiff.jar --all-geno example.geno --all-ind example.ind --all-snp example.snp --candidate-geno example.candidate.geno --candidate-ind example.candidate.ind --candidate-snp example.candidate.snp --ancestral-allele ancestral_alleles.tsv --divergence-time admixed_divergence_times.tsv --admixed-population admixed_populations.tsv --output example.admixed.result.tsv

 From the log information generated by `SeleDiff`, we can see the admixed proportion of ASW from YRI is approximately equal to  0.8.
 The result is stored in `examples/example.admixed.result.tsv`.

-### Estimate Selection Differences in Haplotypes
+### Estimate Selection Coefficient Differences in Haplotypes

 It was reported that the derived allele of rs1800407 increased the penetrance of the blue eye phenotype associated with the derived allele of rs12913832.
 We used [IMPUTE2](http://mathgen.stats.ox.ac.uk/impute/impute_v2.html) to phase chromosome 15 (`-phase -int 24e6 27e6 -Ne 10000 -m genetic_map_chr15_combined_b36.txt`) in our example data and stored the phased data in `examples/example.candidate.chr15.phased.haps` and `examples/example.candidate.chr15.phased.sample`.
 The genetic map was downloaded from [IMPUTE2](https://mathgen.stats.ox.ac.uk/impute/data_download_hapmap3_r2.html).
 We specified the haplotype by the haplotype list file, which is stored in `examples/haplotype.list`.

-To estimate selection differences, we have to store candidate data in HAPS/SAMPLE format and use `--haplotype` to specify the information of haplotypes.
+To estimate selection coefficient differences, we have to store candidate data in HAPS/SAMPLE format and use `--haplotype` to specify the information of haplotypes.
 In the command line, we type

         java -jar SeleDiff.jar --all-geno example.geno --all-ind example.ind --all-snp example.snp --candidate-haps example.candidate.chr15.phased.haps --candidate-sample example.candidate.chr15.phased.sample --ancestral-allele ancestral_alleles.tsv --divergence-time divergence_times.tsv --haplotype haplotype.list --output example.hap.result.tsv